JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7939 days**.

-And here is a just a random fact -  **Termites do more damage in the U.S. ever year than all the fires, storms and earthquakes combined.
-They do an average of $750 million in damage annually**.
+And here is a just a random fact -  **There are 336 dimples on a regulation golf ball**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)